Sub-Neptune Memories I: Implications of Inefficient Mantle Cooling and Silicate Rain: Evolution of Sub-Neptunes

 We demonstrate this effect in Figure \ref{fig:fig_3_10_evol}, where we show the evolution of 3 and 10 M$_\oplus$ sub-Neptune models starting at hot ($\gtrsim$10,000 K) and cold ($\sim$7,500 K) temperatures at the EMB, shown in solid color lines.\footnote{The specific temperatures here are of less importance.
 What Figure~\ref{fig:fig_3_10_evol} conveys is generally that the initial temperatures make a difference in the radius evolution.
-The hot initial planet internal energy is below the gravitational binding energy of $\frac{3}{5} G M^2 / R$.} The dashed gray line shows the fractional differences between the radii of hot models and the cold models.
+The internal energy of the hot initial planet is below the gravitational binding energy of $\frac{3}{5} G M^2 / R$.} The dashed gray line shows the fractional differences between the radii of hot models and the cold models.
 All models shown in Figure~\ref{fig:fig_3_10_evol} assume a homogeneously mixed envelope with $Z = 0.5$, corresponding to a mean molecular weight of 4.1 amu, where the envelope is 5\% of their total mass.
 The hotter model (blue) retains a larger radius than the colder model (red) by 10\% at 100 Myrs and by 5--7\% even after 5 Gyrs.
 By 10 Gyrs, the radii of the hot and cold models differ by only 0.1\%.
 The miscibility curves of \citet{StixrudeGilmore2025} are shown in green, showing that MgSiO$_3$ remains miscible with hydrogen above these temperatures.
 The envelopes sustain a higher temperature than most of the hydrogen-water miscibility curve of \cite{Gupta2025}.
 We note that the cooling of the envelope is partially controlled by the assumed equilibrium temperatures and the metal mass fraction of the envelope.
 We have used the same 400 K equilibrium temperature, corresponding to $\sim$10 times the solar flux incident on Earth.
-The mantles of these models spend most of their evolution above the silicate melting curves of \cite{Deng2023}, and the cores do not drop below the Fe-alloy melting curves of \cite{Ezenwa2024}.
+The mantles of these models spend most of their evolution above the silicate melting curves of \cite{Deng2023}, and the cores do not drop below the melting curves of Fe-alloys Fe$_{16}$Si \citep{Fischer2012} or Fe$_{17}$Si \citep{Ezenwa2024} that have been argued to dominate the core composition of planets such as the Earth.
 However, the cores do intercept the pure-Fe melting curves of \cite{Zhang2015} and \cite{Gonzalez-Cataldo2023} (not shown) at ages between 2 and 5 Gyr.